tarantool/doc/doc/reference/configuration/cfg_replication.rst

     Switches on and off the :ref:`leader fencing mode <repl_leader_elect_fencing>` that affects the leader election process.
     When the parameter is set to ``true``, the leader will resign its leadership if it has less than the :ref:`replication_synchro_quorum <cfg_replication-replication_synchro_quorum>` of alive connections to the cluster nodes.
-The resigning leader receives the follower status in the current election term and becomes a read-only node.
+The resigning leader receives the follower status in the current election term and becomes read-only.

     Fencing applies to the instances that have :ref:`election_mode <election_mode>` set to "candidate" or "manual".

-    If the fencing is enabled on the current leader and it doesn't have the :ref:`replication_synchro_quorum <cfg_replication-replication_synchro_quorum>` of alive connections, the leader resigns its leadership immediately.

     | Type: boolean
     | Default: true